IIIF/api/source/api/image/2.1/index.md

 The features `sizeByWh` and `sizeByDistortedWh` share the same "w,h" syntax for the size parameter, but they represent separate features.
 A server that supports `sizeByWh` but not `sizeByDistortedWh` would serve an image response at any scale (subject to separate `maxWidth`, `maxHeight`, `maxArea` and `sizeAboveFull` constraints if present), but only if the resulting image preserved the original aspect ratio.
 Requests for distorted images would not be served.

-A server that supports neither `sizeByW` or `sizeByWh` is only required to serve the image sizes listed under the `sizes` property or implied by the `tiles` property of the Image Information Document, allowing for a static file implementation.
+A server that supports neither `sizeByW` or `sizeByWh` is only required to serve the image sizes listed under the `sizes` property or implied by the `tiles` property of the image information document, allowing for a static file implementation.

 The set of features, formats and qualities supported is the union of those declared in all of the external profile documents and any embedded profile objects.
 If a feature is not present in either the profile document or the `supports` property of an embedded profile, then a client _MUST_ assume that the feature is not supported.